Extremely Wicked, Shockingly Evil and Vile: Plot

 In 1969 Seattle, law student Ted Bundy meets Liz Kendall, a young secretary and divorced mother.
 The two begin dating, and Ted helps Liz raise her young daughter, Molly.

-By 1974, news reports announce the recent murders of multiple young women, including two who disappeared in broad daylight at Lake Sammamish; a man resembling Ted was seen by several people asking women to help him load a sailboat onto a Volkswagen Beetle.
+By 1974, news reports announce the recent murders of multiple young women, including two who disappeared in broad daylight at Lake Sammamish; a man resembling Ted was seen by several people asking women to help him load a kayak onto a Volkswagen Beetle.
 A composite sketch of the attacker is released and, following hundreds of phone calls, Ted is arrested the following year.

 A young woman named Carol DaRonch picks Ted out of a police lineup, claiming he had kidnapped and threatened to kill her before she managed to escape.
 Ted is released on bail, returning home to Liz who is upset after reading an article about him in the newspaper.
 Ted explains that Carol was shown his picture before the lineup took place, which is why he looked familiar to her, and says he believes he is being set up.
 After a four-day bench trial, Ted is found guilty of aggravated kidnapping and is sentenced to serve a minimum of one to a maximum of 15 years in the Utah State Prison.

 A few weeks later, Colorado authorities charge Ted with the murder of Caryn Campbell, and he is transferred to Aspen, Colorado, in 1977.
-Liz refuses to believe Ted is guilty, the events start to take a toll on her, and she begins drinking heavily as a result.
+Liz refuses to believe Ted is guilty, but the events start to take a toll on her, and she begins drinking heavily as a result.
 While at Pitkin County Courthouse, Ted elects to serve as his own attorney and, as such, is excused from wearing handcuffs or leg shackles.
 During a court recess, Ted escapes from the courthouse by jumping out of a second-story window and running to the mountains through the town, but is recaptured after six days.

 Liz visits Ted and ends their relationship.
 He later escapes again after sawing a square into his cell's ceiling.
 Two women at a sorority house are murdered at Florida State University, followed by vicious attacks on three more.
 After Ted is arrested, he tries to contact Liz, but she hangs up on him.
 He starts to receive a following of women who are fascinated by him, some even claiming they love him.
 Ted is also visited by an old friend, Carole Ann Boone, who believes he is innocent and moves to Florida to be closer to him during his upcoming murder trial.